 Following injuries in a serious accident, you, as the victim, may want to know how much money you can expect.
-How much can you sue for pain and suffering?
-The answer varies.
-Consult a personal injury attorney to get a better idea of how much money you should expect for pain and suffering following your accident.
+The amount you may recover for pain and suffering depends on several factors.
+The best course of action is always to consult a personal injury attorney to get a better idea of how much money you should expect for pain and suffering following your accident.

-In a generic sense, pain and suffering represent exactly that: the pain and suffering that goes along with an injury.
-Following an accident, however, the term “pain and suffering” has a much deeper meaning.
+In a generic sense, pain and suffering represent exactly that: the pain and suffering that go along with an injury.
+However, the term “pain and suffering” has a much deeper meaning.
+This section breaks down the main types of pain and suffering victims may experience after an accident.

-Special damages include tangible expenses after an accident: your medical bills, wages lost at work because of your injuries, and any other financial damages you can specifically layout.
+Special damages include tangible expenses after an accident: your medical bills, lost earnings, and any other financial damages you can specifically lay out.

 Pain and suffering usually fall into two categories: physical suffering, including the pain of your injuries, and mental anguish.
 Many injury victims face both.
 Consider, for example, a slip and fall accident that results in a broken hip.
 The physical pain from such an accident can prove excruciating.